-What does this AWS Solutions Implementation do?
+What does this AWS Solution do?

-AWS Solutions Implementation overview
+AWS Solution overview

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.

-Note: To subscribe to RSS updates, you must have an RSS plug-in enabled for the browser you are using.
+Note: To subscribe to RSS updates, you must have an RSS plug-in activated for the browser you are using.